Connectors (Contrast, Reason, Result, Addition)

 Teacher projects different addition connectors.
 Show one example of each connector.
 Teacher highlights the key differences between them.
 Discuss informal vs slightly formal tone.
 Students expand a simple sentence using an addition connector.

 Students work individually.
 Instructions: Choose the correct connector based on the logical relationship between the ideas.
 Students complete 12-15 mixed items.
-Students compare in pairs and justify their choices.
 Teacher conducts whole-class feedback focusing on meaning.